 Still, once you buy the boat, it becomes your responsibility so here’s the checklist to religiously follow when using your boat in saltwater:

 Watch out for those aluminum anodes and replace them yearly or when they get more than half corroded.
 Also, you can use sacrificial zinc anodes in conjunction with aluminum anodes.

-What are sacrificial anodes on a boat, and how do they work?
+What are sacrificial anodes on a water craft, and how do they work?
 Sacrificial anodes are anodes made of more electrochemically active metals such as Zinc that are electrically connected to the aluminum components to save the aluminum parts from corrosion.
-The Zinc anode sacrifices itself by giving its electrons to the aluminum so that aluminum loses those instead of its won electrons.
+They fail so the aluminum doesn’t.
+The Zinc anode sacrifices itself by giving its electrons to the aluminum so that aluminum loses those instead of its own electrons.
 That way, boatbuilders have managed to save aluminum components in boats.

 But do not go crazy stuffing zinc everywhere.
 Use the ABYC’s procedure to determine the number and size of sacrificial anodes to use.
 It’s all a matter of trial and error, start with small zinc anodes, inspect how they perform, if they wear away faster, increase the size and vice versa.

 You can also use milli-volts to arrive at the number of sacrificial anodes needed.
 Here’s how: